TeamRizu/outfox-wiki/getting-started.md

 * **guitar** - A guitar mode supporting three-button and five-button game types, modelled upon the mechanics of the arcade rhythm game _Guitar Freaks_.
 * **kickbox** - A mode that was originally designed for an exercise setup.

-?> **Tip** You can switch between game types at any time using the "Select Game" button on the main menu.
+?> **Tip:** You can switch between game types at any time using the "Select Game" button on the main menu.

 ## Configuring your controls